JuergenGutsch/blog/_source/_posts/2015-12-14-run-aspnet5-on-mac.md

 ![]({{ site.baseurl }}/img/mac/terminal.png)

 That works completely without any errors.
-You know that bad feeling, if something works unexpectedly fine on the first try?
+Do you know that bad feeling, if something works unexpectedly fine on the first try?
 That's how I felt after I called the web on localhost:5000 in Safari:

 ![]({{ site.baseurl }}/img/mac/safari.png)